-Isadora Duncan was born on May 26, 1877 to a prominent San Francisco family.
-In October of the same year her father’s bank failed.
-Shortly afterwards her parents were divorced and her father remarried.
+Isadora Duncan was born on May 26, 1877, to a prominent San Francisco family.
+In October of the same year, her father’s bank failed.
+Shortly afterward her parents were divorced and her father remarried.
 Her mother had to give piano lessons to support her four children.
 The two boys found odd jobs, while young Isadora and her sister Elizabeth taught dancing to neighborhood children.
 When not teaching, or in school, Isadora explored the beach and would later say that her earliest ideas of dance came from watching the rhythms of the waves.

 By Fredrika Blair

 (Author: Isadora: Portrait of the Artist as a Woman, published 1986 McGraw-Hill and William Morrow/Quill.)